-Our directory - our Git repository - sits on my home directory on tomservo and is called "repos/F20/ASTR8020".
-The difference between this repository and the one you just practiced on is that this one will be cloned onto all of your classmates computers in a way that can interact with your own.
+Our directory - our Git repository - sits on my home directory on tomservo and is called "repos/bare/S25/ASTR8080".
+This repository will be cloned onto all of your classmates computers in a way that can interact with your own.
 Furthermore, this remote directory is "bare", meaning there is no associated filesystem attached to it.
 That means that you will clone the class repository from tomservo, but you should do this on your own laptop and not while you are logged into tomservo.
+If you want access to the class repository on tomservo, then you will need to clone it there as well.

 Our class repository is structured as follows.
-Beneath the parent directory, which is called /home/runnojc1/repos/F20/ASTR8020, I have put a directory:
+Beneath the parent directory, which is called ASTR8080/, I have put a directory runnoe/.

-ASTR8020/runnoe.

 This directory is divided into weeks of the course (week1, week2, etc.) I will put any useful PDF notes (such as this one) into these directories for the relevant week.
 The same documents will be linked from the course website.
 You should similarly create a directory that is your name and beneath it you will create directories for each week of the course (week1, week2, etc.) in which you will work and post your homework submissions:

-ASTR8020/yourusername ASTR8020/yourusername/week1
+ASTR8080/yourusername ASTR8080/yourusername/week1

-To clone our entire remote ASTR8020/ repository to your computer, first create a directory and change into it, then issue this command:
+To clone our entire remote repository to your computer, first create an ASTR8080/ directory and change into it, then issue this command:

-git clone runnojc1@vpac01.phy.vanderbilt.edu:/home/runnojc1/repos/bare/F20/ASTR8020
+git clone your\username@vpac01.phy.vanderbilt.edu:/home/runnojc1/repos/bare/S25/ASTR8080

-This command clones everything in the remote ASTR8020/ repository and stores it on your local machine under the name ASTR8020/.
-If you look in the directory ASTR8020/runnoe/week1 you will even see the original of this document (gitprimer.pdf)!
+Note that you should insert your own username instead of "your\username", but the second instance of my username in the path should remain.
+This command clones everything in the remote ASTR8080/ repository and stores it on your local machine in the directory that you are in.
+If you look in the directory ASTR8080/runnoe/week1 you will even see the original of this document (gitprimer.pdf)!
 Now create a working directory with your name, plus a directory for your week1 tasks:

-'''

-cd ASTR8020/
+cd ASTR8080/

 mkdir runnoe

 cd runnoe/

 mkdir week1

 cd week1/

 touch .gitkeep

 git add .gitkeep

 git commit -m "Added empty week1 working dir with dummy keep file."

-'''